The Algarve's Light Stops You in Your Tracks: A Week on Portugal's Golden Coast

 Tavira, on the eastern Algarve, is what happens when tourism doesn't arrive in overwhelming force.
 A Roman bridge crosses the Gilao river.
 Moorish castle ruins sit on a hill.
 Churches with blue-and-white tile interiors outnumber souvenir shops.

-The fish market in Olhao, 15 minutes east, is the Algarve's finest — two pavilions, one for fish and one for produce, with vendors who have been working the same stalls for decades.
-I watched a woman fillet a tuna with the casual precision of someone who had done this 10,000 times before.
+The fish market in Olhao, 15 minutes east, is the Algarve's finest — two pavilions, one for fish and one for produce, with vendors who have worked the same stalls for decades.
+Watch a woman fillet a tuna with the casual precision of someone who has done it 10,000 times before — the same fish-first devotion that turns San Sebastián's pintxos bars, up on Spain's Atlantic north, into a pilgrimage for serious eaters.

-The cataplana I ate in Tavira — a copper-pot seafood stew with clams, shrimp, white fish, saffron, and tomato — was the kind of dish that makes you reconsider your life choices.
-Not because it was fancy.
-Because it was simple, made with ingredients that had been alive that morning, and cost 16 EUR per person.
+The cataplana in Tavira — a copper-pot seafood stew with clams, shrimp, white fish, saffron, and tomato — is the kind of dish that makes you reconsider your life choices.
+Not because it's fancy.
+Because it's simple, made with ingredients that were alive that morning, and costs 16 EUR per person.

 What the Light Does

-I keep coming back to the light.
+It all comes back to the light.
 Southern Portugal has something — the angle of the sun, the reflection off limestone, the clarity of Atlantic air — that makes everything hyper-real.
-Colors are more saturated.
-Shadows are sharper.
+Colors run more saturated.
+Shadows fall sharper.
 The golden cliffs at Ponta da Piedade at 7AM look like they've been painted by someone trying to impress.

 Photographers talk about the "golden hour" as a brief window.
 In the Algarve, it feels like the golden hour lasts all day.
 The limestone cliffs catch the light and hold it, glowing from within.
 The water shifts color continuously — emerald in the shallows, cobalt in the depths, white at the surf line.

-I took 400 photographs in a week.
-Looking through them, they all seem slightly impossible.
+Take 400 photographs in a week and they'll all seem slightly impossible.
 Too golden.
 Too blue.
 Too clear.

 But they're accurate.
 That's just what the Algarve looks like.
 For another coast where light defines the experience, our week on the Canary Islands captures a similarly extraordinary quality of volcanic Atlantic light.